palewire/storytracker/docs/pythoninterfaces.rst

     **Optional initialization options**

+    .. py:attribute:: gzip_archive_path

+        A file path leading to an archive of the URL stored in a gzipped file.

+    .. py:attribute:: html_archive_path

+        A file path leading to an archive of the URL storied in a raw HTML file.

     .. py:attribute:: browser_width

-        The width of the browser that will be opened to inspect the URL's HTML
+        The width of the browser that will be opened to inspect the URL's HTML By default it is 1024.

     .. py:attribute:: browser_height

-        The height of the browser that will be opened to inspect the URL's HTML
+        The height of the browser that will be opened to inspect the URL's HTML By default is 768.

+    .. py:attribute:: browser_driver

+        The name of the browser that Selenium will use to open up HTML files.
+        By default it is ``PhantomJS``.

     **Other attributes**